The Fate of Entanglement: Icosahedral molecule

 Next, we consider the evolution of entanglement with time during a quantum quench.
-We initialise the system in a pure product state of up and down spins in the $\sigma^z$-basis at $t=0$, and let it evolve under the Ising Hamiltonian discussed above with $h=3$, see SM for details regarding the initial state.
-In Fig.~\ref{fig:ico_ent}d we show the evolution of our three measures of interest.
-Both $\mathcal E$ and $W$ rapidly rise, reach a maximum, and fall to zero, with $W$ being the shortest lived.
-We thus see a clear illustration of the sudden death of entanglement for the case of $m=2$ spins.
-The distance $\mathcal{D}$ follows the same behavior but displays small oscillations close to zero for later times.
-The state quickly reaches the shallow waters around $t_3^*\approx0.4$, while an exact sudden death does not occur for $m=3$, presumably due to the small size of the molecule.
-An interesting observation is that the non-equilibrium evolution can generate stronger 2- and 3-party entanglement compared to what is found in equilibrium, even at zero temperature, see Fig.~\ref{fig:ico_ent}c.
-Finally, we observe qualitatively identical behavior for other initial conditions.
+We initialize the system in a pure product state of up and down spins in the $\sigma^z$-basis at $t=0$ (in the following, we refer to this quench protocol as Ico-1), and let it evolve under the Ising Hamiltonian discussed above with $h=3$, see Appendix \ref{sec:AppQuench} for details regarding the initial state.
+In Fig.~\ref{fig:ico_ent}d we show the evolution of various measures, including $\mathcal D$ for 4-spin subregion composed of two adjacent triangular faces.
+All quantities rapidly rise, reach a maximum, and fall to zero, with $\mathcal D$ for 4 spins being the longest lived.
+We thus see a clear illustration of the dynamical sudden death of entanglement for the case of $m=2,3,4$ spins.
+For 3 spins, we can rigorously and tightly bound the sudden death to occur when $t_3^* \leqslant 0.369$, while for 4 spins we find $t_4^* \leqslant 1.5$.
+To reach a stronger conclusion regarding the fate of GME for 3 spins, we use $\mathcal{D}_b$ to obtain a rigorous upper bound on the sudden death time of GME: $t_{\rm GME}^*\leqslant 0.25$.
+Finally, an interesting observation is that the non-equilibrium evolution can generate stronger 2- and 3-party entanglement compared to what is found in equilibrium, even at zero temperature, see Fig.~\ref{fig:ico_ent}c.
+In order to show that the above behavior is generic, we have studied two other quenches for the icosahedral molecule.
+Ico-2 corresponds to a time evolution using the $h=3$ Hamiltonian with a distinct initial product state of up and down spins in the $\sigma^z$ basis.
+Ico-3 corresponds to the sudden change of the transverse field, $h=0.04\to 3$; as such, the initial state possesses entanglement (see Fig.2b) in contrast to Ico-1 and Ico-2.
+For both Ico-2 and Ico-3 protocols, we rigorously show that the 3- and 4-spin states becomes fully separable in finite time, as for Ico-1, see Appendix \ref{sec:AppQuench}.